MohmaedSobhy/InternShipTask/README.md

 # InternShipTask
+Note :  i would like to tell you i have final Exampes these Days i tryed to do my best in this build app
 This application must allow you to do the following:
 1. Enter URL to connect to
 2. Add request headers which numbers are dynamic